DeutscheSoft/aux-widgets/README.md

 ## Design Goals

-AUX is written in pure JavaScript and has no external dependencies.
+A.UX is written in pure JavaScript and has no external dependencies.
 It is supposed to run in browsers which support ECMAScript 6.
 When transpiled to ECMAScript 5 it should work in modern versions of Chrome, Edge, Firefox and Safari.

-AUX was designed to be lightweight and fast while keeping the full flexibility which comes with CSS.
-AUX widgets offer consistent and intuitive APIs.
+A.UX was designed to be lightweight and fast while keeping the full flexibility which comes with CSS.
+A.UX widgets offer consistent and intuitive APIs.

 ## Documentation